 Lucía Bolognini Míguez , whose stage name was Lois Blue , was born on August 23, 1912 and was an outstanding Argentine jazz singer.
+Normal teacher and piano student, she began singing in 1935 at the Alvear Palace Hotel and in the audition “Astros y estrellas del jazz-”, on Radio Belgrano.

-Lucía Bolognini Míguez, whose stage name was Lois Blue, was born on August 23, 1912 and was an outstanding Argentine jazz singer.
-A normal teacher and piano student, she began singing in 1935 at the Alvear Palace Hotel and in the audition “Astros y estrellas del jazz" by Radio Belgrano.
-In 1937 she performed with Raúl Sánchez Reynoso and Santa Paula Serenaders recording her first album, "Rocking Chair", for the label "Odeón".
-She was the first singer to perform with the orchestra "Héctor y su jazz", from 1944, recording 23 songs.
-Blonde, with blue eyes and slender silhouette, he cultivated a wide repertoire that oscillated between the classics of jazz and modern melodic music, at a time when jazz was heard in the radio stations and cafeterias in downtown Buenos Aires.
-He performed in theater and television.
-During Cab Calloway's performance in Montevideo, he acted as a solo singer, doing duets with the Director.
-His singing models were Ethel Waters, Billie Holiday and Ella Fitzgerald .
-Of the recordings made, the record achieved in the 70's with a trio integrated by Jorge Anders on tenor sax, Santiago Giacobbe on piano and Néstor Astarita on drums was remarkable.
-Lois Blue frequented Astarita's "Jazz &Pop" bowling alley, alternating with “Bar Sur”, where her admirer Enrique Villegas performed, with whom she was romantically linked.
-In 1980, before settling in the United States , she sang on Radio El Mundo with the orchestras of Eduardo Armani and Roger Santander .
-This authentic jazz singer, capable of phrasing any melody, died in New York in February 1999.
-The most important thing for Lois Blue was to sing, something she did very well in that Buenos Aires of yesterday.
+Her singing models were Ethel Waters, Billie Holiday and Ella Fitzgerald .
+Of the recordings made, it was remarkable the record achieved in the 70's with a trio composed of Jorge Anders on tenor sax, Santiago Giacobbe on piano and Néstor Astarita on drums.
+Lois Blue frequented the bowling of Astarita “Jaz&Pop”, alternating with “Bar Sur”, where his admirer Enrique Villegas , with whom she was sentimentally linked.
+In 1980, before settling in the United States , he sang on Radio El Mundo with the orchestras by Eduardo Armani and Roger Santander .
+This authentic jazzy singer, capable of phrasing any melody, died in New York in February 1999.
+The most important thing for Lois Blue was singing, something he did very well in that Buenos Aires yesterday.